aminard/mysite/_posts/2013-05-20-age-expertise-and-gender-noticably-affect-sentiment.md

 ![Word cloud of hardware review text](/images/AA6.jpg) At the end of the day, star ratings and demographics are just the surface.
 Break through and actively listen to the voice of your customer by asking relevant questions.
 Then, read between the lines with sentiment analysis to gain a deeper understanding.

-<a href="http://blog.bazaarvoice.com/2013/05/20/age-expertise-and-gender-noticably-affect-sentiment/" target="_blank" title="Bazaarvoice Blog">Original publication on the Bazaarvoice Blog</a>